Springfield (Macedon Ranges - Vic.)

 The locality sits on the eastern edge of the Macedon Ranges Shire, with Romsey and Lancefield providing the nearest access to schools, general stores, a pharmacy, and community facilities.
 The surrounding landscape features open grazing land, native bushland, and views of the Macedon Ranges, appealing to those seeking a quiet semi-rural lifestyle within reach of Melbourne.
 With the Calder Freeway and Hume Highway both accessible within the broader region, residents can commute to Melbourne or access the regional centre of Kyneton, approximately 40 kilometres away by road.

-Springfield (Macedon Ranges - Vic.) falls under postcode 3434 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Macedon (Northern Victoria) electorate.
+Springfield (Macedon Ranges - Vic.) falls under postcode 3434 and is governed by the Macedon Ranges Council (Local Government Area).
+For federal elections, residents vote in the electorate of McEwen, while state elections fall under the Macedon (Northern Victoria) electorate.

 📍 Location